Julian Clement Chase Prize for Community Impact

 The Julian Clement Chase Prize for Community Impact in the District of Columbia will be awarded to one GW undergraduate student (or small team) annually for their work in partnership with community residents and a community organization or public agency to make a positive difference in the life of the city.
 In awarding the prize, the committee will hold positive ongoing impact in the community as the central criterion.
 In addition, the committee will look to the document outlining the Intentions of the Founders in creating the Julian Clement Chase Prize in assessing and reviewing applications.

 Community Engagement Projects may be undertaken as a part of a course, in the co-curriculum, or outside the curriculum.
-Projects must demonstrate community voice in clarifying the issues and root causes as well as in designing the initiative.
+Projects must demonstrate community voice in clarifying the issues and root causes, as well as in designing the initiative.
 The focus of this award is on the significance of the community impact of the initiative or program.

 How to Apply

-The application for the JCC Prize for Community Impact in DC will be considered a record of the project undertaken and may include a paper, video, powerpoint presentation, or similar.
+The application for the JCC Prize for Community Impact in DC will be considered a record of the project undertaken and may include a paper, video, PowerPoint presentation, or similar.
 Winning applicants will be asked to share this record with the public through a presentation in the fall following submission.

 SUBMIT YOUR APPLICATION HERE!